 “The number of miles for range is moving up while we’re sitting here.
 This is the only kind of charging that it happens at that kind of speed.
 At home I have a 220 circuit and I get 20 miles of range per hour of charging.
 On a 110 regular household plug I get about three miles per hour of charging.
 You can see we’re getting 164 miles per hour (above) of charging on the supercharger so it’s well worth being plugged into a Supercharger.”

 What about Tesla’s Autopilot feature?
 Geoff’s Model X was built with the Autopilot hardware, yet activating the software costs an additional $3,000 (for owners who have already purchased and taken delivery of their vehicles).
 While Geoff says he’d like to have the smart cruise control feature that comes with the upgrade, he’s not interested (for now) in the car “driving itself.”
 Plus, he added that his budget is pretty much maxed out from the initial vehicle purchase.

 Wrapping Up Our Story – The Bottom Line

 New vehicle pricing at the time Geoff bought his Model X was $80,000 for the base MSRP, including all-wheel drive (but not including potential Federal or State tax credits).
 Options on his Model X include Titanium Metallic Paint ($1,000), 22-inch Silver Turbine Wheels ($4,500), Tan Leather Seats ($2,500), Dark Ash Wood Decor ($750) plus destination and doc fees for a bottom line of $89,950.

 We thanked Geoff for spending time with us on location in Palos Verdes and Redondo Beach, Calif. and for his valuable insights into three months of Model X ownership.
-As he continues to rack up the miles on his Model X, we hope to catch up with him again for a future update to this story.

 The Model X featured in this story is privately owned.